Subratagit/lekhniv/README.md

-# Lekhniv to generate blog ideas.
+# AIW to generate blog ideas.